Sennheiser HD 280 Pro (New Model)

 What Does “32 dB Attenuation of Outside Noise” Mean?

 ‘Attenuation’ is basically another word for describing the ‘reduction of current or signal strength (or amplitude)’.
-It’s just a fancy word that’s almost interchangeable with describing how well your headphones can lower the volume of outside noise (at least, in this example anyways).
+It’s just a fancy word that’s almost interchangeable with describing how well your headphones can lower the volume of outside noise (at least, in this example anyway).

 These studio monitors can block up to 32 dB of outside noise.
-Although 32 dB attenuation doesn’t exactly compete with noise cancelling ‘phones like the Sony WH100XM2, it’s good enough for staying focused on the audio you’re mixing or listening to.
+Although 32 dB attenuation doesn’t exactly compete with noise-cancelling ‘phones like the Sony WH100XM2, it’s good enough for staying focused on the audio you’re mixing or listening to.
 (At least they gave us a general idea of how much noise they can block.)